infosecwonderland/Security_Assessment/README.md

 # Security-Assessment

-Execute the command "docker-compose up --build" if there are fetch error for npm pakages the please do the below changes
+Step-1)Execute the command "docker-compose up --build"

+Step-2)If there are fetch error for npm pakages, then please do the below changes

 create a daemon.json file in  "/etc/docker/daemon.json", the add the following {
   "dns": ["192.168.2.1", "8.8.8.8"] // 192.168.2.1 is value of your dns
 }
+sudo service docker restart

-Now run the command again "docker-compose --build"
+Step-3)Now run the command again "docker-compose --build"

+Step-4) Application can be accessed by browsing https://127.0.0.1/

 -----------------------------------------------------------------------------------------------------------------------------